j-iliu/acne04_analysis/README.md

 `--acne_ratio=0.08` trains on mosaics with 8% acne (to roughly match DermNet's acne prevalancy).
 `--acne_ratio=0.5` is the default.
-`--use_histogram` enables histogram matching at both cache time and inference.
+`--use_histogram` enables histogram matching for training.

 ## Files